Samir9967/Important-Program-Question/README.md

 4. Write a program input 2 number calculation based on user input (Add,mul,div,sub).
 5. Write a program to calculate the sum of n natural number(n natural number user input).
 6. Write a program to read the numbers until -1 is entered also counts negative, positive, and zeros entered by users
+7. Write a program to check a year is a leap year or not.
+8. Write a program to swap two number with and without using third variable.